miaolu3345/dataviz/content/authors/miaolu/_index.md

 I am a student in Singapore Management University pursuing Master degree in school of computing and information system.
 I had 4-year working experience including half-year experience as a intern of data analyst.

-data scientist and professional educator at RStudio.
-I am an international keynote [speaker](/talks), [award-winning educator](/resume/#accomplishments), and co-author of the book [*blogdown: Creating Websites with R Markdown*](https://bookdown.org/yihui/blogdown/).
-I love creating [unique platforms](/projects) for sharing knowledge and data-driven insights, from websites to presentations and everything in between.
-I am known for being a compassionate leader and enthusiastic collaborator, and for making user-facing experiences that engage and delight.